 Cassin's auklets nest in rock crevices and build burrows.

-They will also nest in artificial burrows allowing biologists to easily monitor a colon.
+They will also nest in artificial burrows allowing biologists to easily monitor a colony.

 Both parents incubate a single egg.